-- Requesting banks to increase their own funds (capital) by an amount equivalent to 20% of their common equity tier one capital as of 31 December 2018, through issuing new foreign currency capital instruments, as well as other approaches that meet the criteria for inclusion as regulatory capital.
-The deadline for raising capital was initially set at 31 December 2020, but was later extended for the banking sector to 28 February 2021.
-Central Bank of Lebanon's Central Council may exceptionally approve a bank to complete 50% of the 20% required capital increase through the transfer of real estate assets owned by the shareholders to the concerned bank.
-However, these real estate assets must be liquidated during a 5-year period following regulatory approval date on this transaction. - Inclusion of 50% (2021: 100%) of revaluations gain of owned real estate properties (excluding ones acquired in settlement of bad debt as per Article 154 of the Code of Money & Credit) in Common Equity Tier 1, instead of 50% of this gain in Tier 2, as was the case previously.
-The regulatory deadline for completing the reappraisal process for such properties was set on 31 December 2023 (2021: reappraisal process set on 31 December 2021).
-During 2022, the Group revalued real estate properties and recorded a revaluation gain of LL 3,673,799 million at Sayrafa exchange rate of LL 38,000 to the US Dollar in accordance with Intermediary Circular 659.
-As a result, CET 1 increased by LL 1,834,055 million at 31 December 2022 compared to 31 December 2021. - Exceptionally during 2020 and 2021, allowing banks to drawn down the 2.5% capital conservation buffer on condition of rebuilding it progressively starting 2022 by 0.75% each year, to reach the minimum required level of 2.5% by the end of 2024. - Prohibiting banks from distributing dividends if capital adequacy ratios drop below 7% for Common Equity Tier 1, 10% for Tier 1 and 12% for total capital (compared to the regulatory minimum limits of 7%, 8.5% and 10.5% respectively, including a 2.5% capital conservation buffer). - Exceptionally for 2020 and 2021, allowing banks to include provisions for expected credit losses on stage 1 and 2 exposures, excluding those relating to Lebanese Sovereign and the Central Bank of Lebanon, under regulatory Common Equity Tier 1 (previously only stage 1 allowances were included in Tier 2 capital, subject to a 1.25% cap relative to Credit Risk Weighted Assets).
+- Inclusion of gains from Foreign Currency Translation Adjustments in Common Equity Tier 1, effective from 2023 whereas regulation prior to amendments brought by Intermediate Circular 689 included only losses from Foreign Currency Translation Adjustments in Common Equity Tier 1 and 50% of gains in Tier 2 capital.
+As a result of the change in regulation and the change in the official published exchange rate from LL 1,507.5 to the US Dollars to LL 15,000 to the US Dollars, Common Equity Tier 1 increased by LL 3,060,274 million as at 31 December 2023 compared to 31 December 2022. - ➤ Inclusion of 75% of cumulative change in the fair value of financial instruments classified at FVTOCI in Common Equity Tier 1, instead of 50% of the gain in Tier 2, as was the case previously. - ➤ Inclusion of 75% of revaluations gain of owned real estate properties (excluding ones acquired in settlement of bad debt as per Article 154 of the Code of Money & Credit) in Common Equity Tier 1, instead of 50%.
+The regulatory deadline for completing the reappraisal process for such properties was set on 31 December 2023.
+During 2023, the Group revalued real estate properties and recorded a revaluation gain of LL 6,016,863 million at Sayrafa exchange rate of LL 89,500 to the US Dollars in accordance with Intermediary Circular 659 (2022: LL 3,673,799 million at Sayrafa exchange rate of LL 38,000 to the US Dollars).
+As a result of the revaluation and the increase in the allowed percentage of inclusion, CET 1 increased by LL 5,432,519 million at 31 December 2023 compared to 31 December 2022. - Exceptionally during 2023 and 2024, allowing banks to draw down the 2.5% capital conservation buffer on condition of rebuilding based on future instructions by the Central Bank of Lebanon. - ➤ Prohibiting banks from distributing dividends if capital adequacy ratios drop below 7% for Common Equity Tier 1, 10% for Tier 1 and 12% for total capital (compared to the regulatory minimum limits of 7%, 8.5% and 10.5% respectively, including a 2.5% capital conservation buffer). - Exceptionally for 2020 and 2021, allowing banks to include provisions for expected credit losses on stage 1 and 2 exposures, excluding those relating to Lebanese Sovereign and the Central Bank of Lebanon, under regulatory Common Equity Tier 1 (previously only stage 1 allowances were included in Tier 2 capital, subject to a 1.25% cap relative to Credit Risk Weighted Assets).
 Such provisions included under CET 1 should be amortized over a period of 3 years starting 2022 and ending in 2024 by 25% yearly.
-Amounts included as at 31 December 2022 were LL 104,386 million (2021: LL 277,790 million)
+Amounts included as at 31 December 2023 were LL 780,170 million (2022: LL104,386 million).
+The increase resulted from the published official exchange rate from LL 1507.5 to the US Dollars to LL 15,000 to the US Dollars. - Exceptionally for 2022 and 2023, allowing banks to include under CET 1 part of the losses resulting from the purchase of local dollars from the Central Bank of Lebanon against Lebanese Lira for the purpose of reducing open net FX short positions prior to 17 November 2022.
+In 2022, 66% of these losses can be included under CET 1, while in 2023, a maximum of 33% level applies.
+Amounts included as at 31 December 2023 under CET 1 were LL 148,005 million (2022: LL 296,010 million).